What is a Brain aneurysm?

 MRA is our preferred method of imaging aneurysms and following them up, because there is no radiation and we can avoid using dye in people with poor kidney function.

 Adding a special dye called gadolinium can allow us to perform a special type of MRI called vessel wall imaging, which can show us if there is inflammation in the wall of the aneurysm.
 There is evidence now showing that this inflammation is associated with instability of the aneurysm.
-At Sydney Aneurysm, we are pioneers in the regular use of vessel wall imaging to help assess the risk of aneurysm rupture and to follow-up patients over time.
+At Sydney AVM, we are pioneers in the regular use of vessel wall imaging to help assess the risk of aneurysm rupture and to follow-up patients over time.
 We refer all our patients undergoing vessel wall imaging to the MRI Department at St Vincent’s Public Hospital, where they have the most expertise in Sydney in performing this type of advanced scan.